ShmulTomer/TowerDefense/README.md

 for the visual functionality of this game.

 9. differentEnemySpeeds() - Harriet Kim
-* This test checks
+* This test checks if the speed of all the three enemies are equal.
+It is tested by creating one enemy for each enemy class and comparing the speed of the three enemies in pairs.
+Therefore, there are total three comparisons in this test.

 10. monumentHealthZero() - Harriet Kim
-* This test checks
+* This test checks monument stops taking damage after its health reaches 0 and monument health does not become negative.
+It is important that health decreases each time when an enemy get attacked and the health should be greater or equal than zero to make sure the health does not decrease infinitely.